The Time Tunnel: Other merchandise

+Audio drama

+Big Finish Productions released a box set of audio dramas, entitled Irwin Allen's The Time Tunnel: The Nightmare Begins in February 2025.
+A second release entitled Irwin Allen's The Time Tunnel: The Dimensions of Time scheduled for November of that year.
+This acts as a sequel to the original 1960s series.

 After the original run

 In 1982, five feature-length television films were assembled from 10 complete individual episodes with portions of the first episode as introductory material.
 Aliens from Another Planet, was produced using episodes 24 ("Chase Through Time") and 18 ("Visitors from Beyond the Stars").
-Revenge of the Gods was a compilation of episodes 7 ("Revenge of the Gods") and 20 ("The Walls of Jericho).
+Revenge of the Gods was a compilation of episodes 7 ("Revenge of the Gods") and 20 ("The Walls of Jericho").
 Old Legends Never Die edited together episodes 27 ("Merlin the Magician") and 16 ("The Revenge of Robin Hood").
 Kill or Be Killed comprised episodes 4 ("The Day the Sky Fell In") and 17 ("Kill Two by Two").
 Raiders from Outer Space was compiled from episodes 28 ("The Kidnappers") and 2 ("One Way to the Moon").
+The five "films" were made available to tv stations to fit either a 2-hour slot (100 minutes) or a 90-minute slot (75 minutes), with different edits for time.

 Remakes

 To date, three attempts have been made to resurrect the show.
 Two produced a pilot episode, and another got no further than a script.